shuttle-hq/synth/README.md

 $ mkdir synth_workspace && cd synth_workspace && synth init
 ```

-Then use the `synth import` command to build a data model from your Postgres database:
+Then use the `synth import` command to build a data model from your Postgres or MongoDB database:

 ```bash
 $ synth import tpch --from postgres://user:pass@localhost:5432/tpch